m4ttr4ymond/cFS-Receiving-Socket/documentation.md

    2. The entrypoint for the app as a character array
    3. The stack size
    4. The priority of the application
    5. The state of the app that will be started on the given instance of cFS.
-The exact format is not important, as it is not handled by this section
+The exact format is not important, as it is not handled by this library
 2. The new schedule table
 3. The new `.so` file for the given app
 4. The new message table